rebsonoliveira/sql-server/samples/features/json/geo-json/dotnet-states-openlayers2/README.md

 ```

 >**Note**
 > This sample is build using dotnet core version 1.0.0.
-If your build fails because you have some tother version, you should change the version in project.json file.
+If your build fails because you have some other version, you should change the version in project.json file.
 ```
 "Microsoft.NETCore.App": {
       "version": "1.0.0",